berkecubukk/emoji/README.md

 Notes:
 - High score is stored in `localStorage`.
 - The game is intentionally small and dependency-free.
 Tweak CSS/JS to polish visuals and behavior.

+> Developed by Berke Cubuk with the help of AI